Hepatitis B e Antigen Appears to Predict Risk for Hepatocellular Carcinoma

 Researchers from the Taiwan Community-Based Cancer Screening Project Group recently conducted a study to evaluate the relationship between the presence of HBsAg, HBsAg plus HBeAg, or neither, and the rate of hepatocellular carcinoma in patients with hepatitis B. The study involved over 11,000 men from Taiwan who were tested for the presence of these antigens and then followed for approximately 9 years.
 Of these men, 111 developed hepatocellular carcinoma during the time of the study.
 Men positive for the HBsAg antigen were 9.6 times more likely to develop hepatocellular carcinoma than men who tested negative for both antigen.
 Men testing positive for both HBsAg plus HBeAg were over 60 times more likely to develop hepatocellular carcinoma than men negative for both antigens.

 These researchers concluded that patients with hepatitis B virus should be tested for HBeAg and if positive, may be candidates for anti-viral treatment and close monitoring in order to prevent, delay or detect hepatocellular carcinoma early.
 Patients with hepatitis B may wish to speak with their physician regarding the risks and benefits of participation in a clinical trial further evaluating the association between HBeAg and hepatocellular carcinoma or other promising screening and/or treatment strategies.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (cancer.gov).